Surgery for Lung Cancer Patients

 Lung Cancer Staging from the Surgeon’s Perspective

 After a diagnosis of lung cancer has been made, the most important question is, “How far has it spread?”
-This process is called staging.
-This is first determined by using imaging tests such as a positron emission tomography (PET) scan and/or a computed tomography (CT) scan.
-From these tests the surgeon can determine the location of the cancer and whether the cancer is confined to the lung or has spread to other areas in the body such as lymph nodes, the other lung, the brain, or other organs.
+This process is called staging, more specifically, clinical staging.
+Staging is first determined by using imaging tests such as a positron emission tomography (PET) scan, a computed tomography (CT) scan, and often a brain MRI.
+From these tests, the surgeon can determine the location of cancer and assess whether cancer is confined to the lung or has spread to other areas in the body such as lymph nodes, the other lung, the brain, or other organs.
 These findings allow the surgeon to classify the cancer into one of four groups called “stage” (stage I, stage II, stage III, stage IV).

-Even though the PET, CT and brain MRI are very good at detecting the spread of lung cancer to the liver, the bones, the adrenal glands and the brain, there is an 8-10% chance of missing cancer in the lymph nodes in the center of the chest (Figure 2: the mediastinum).
-Since determining the presence of cancer in the mediastinal lymph nodes is necessary to define the cancer stage, it is important to know more definitely whether the cancer involves the mediastinal lymph nodes.
-Therefore, a biopsy (a small tissue sample) of the mediastinal lymph nodes is usually recommended before lung cancer surgery.
+Even though the PET, CT, and brain MRI are very good at detecting the spread of lung cancer to the liver, the bones, the adrenal glands, and the brain, there is an 8-10% chance of missing cancer in the lymph nodes in the center of the chest.
+(Figure 2) Since determining the presence of cancer in the mediastinal lymph nodes is necessary to define the cancer stage, it is important to know more definitely whether cancer involves the mediastinal lymph nodes.
+Therefore, a biopsy (a small tissue sample) of the mediastinal lymph nodes is sometimes recommended before lung cancer surgery in certain instances.
+This is referred to as “mediastinal staging.”

 Mediastinal lymph nodes may be biopsied in several different ways.
-The two most common ways are (1) with a bronchoscope (a flexible camera that is inserted through the windpipe) and ultrasound imaging guiding a small needle or (2) an operation (mediastinoscopy).
-During mediastinoscopy, a surgeon makes a small incision in the neck just above the breastbone and puts a camera behind the breastbone to take tissue samples of the mediastinal lymph nodes around the windpipe.
+The two most common ways are (1) with a bronchoscope (a flexible camera that is inserted through the windpipe) and ultrasound imaging guiding a small needle into the lymph node or (2) an operation (mediastinoscopy).
+During a mediastinoscopy, a surgeon makes a small incision in the neck just above the breastbone and puts a camera behind the breastbone to take tissue samples of the mediastinal lymph nodes around the windpipe.
 (Figure 3)

 Figure 2: The green-shaded area is the mediastinum.
 Purple dots around the airways are the mediastinal lymph nodes.